 “State of the art: developed stage of technical capability at a given time as regards products, processes and services, based on the relevant consolidated findings of science, technology and experience.
 Note: The state of the art embodies what is currently and generally accepted as good practice in technology and medicine.
 The state of the art does not necessarily imply the most technologically advanced solution.
 The state of the art described here is sometimes referred to as the ‘generally acknowledged state of the art’ [Source: ISO/IEC Guide 63:2019, 3.18]” (EN ISO 14971:2019 Medical devices - Application of risk management to medical devices (ISO 14971:2019), section 3.28, p.
 6).

 In order to have a clear reference especially with respect to the practical implementation of the concept, it is commonly considered that the most recent versions of standards with the technical solutions they contain reflect the “state of the art”.
-However, due to the non-legal status of the concept of “state of the art” and its complexity, with so many different and dynamic aspects to be taken into account, the mere compliance with the most recent version of a standard which reference is not listed in the OJEU does not automatically imply compliance with the requirements of the applicable EU legislation, if no further evidences are provided in the technical documentation of the product.
-Actually, “state-of-the-art” standards do not confer any presumption of conformity if their references are not cited in the OJEU, as harmonised European standards developed by the ESOs on the basis of a standardisation mandate or request issued by the Commission.
+However, due to the non-legal status of the concept of “state of the art” and its complexity, with so many different and dynamic aspects to be taken into account, the mere compliance with the most recent version of a standard the reference of which has not been published in the OJEU does not automatically imply compliance with the requirements of the applicable EU legislation, if no further evidences are provided in the technical documentation of the product.
+Actually, “state-of-the-art” standards as such do not confer any presumption of conformity if their references are not cited in the OJEU, as harmonised European standards developed by the ESOs on the basis of a standardisation mandate or request issued by the Commission.